Impractical Jokers: Impractical Jokers: Inside Jokes

 Impractical Jokers: Inside Jokes is a spin-off of Impractical Jokers in which episodes that have already aired are shown again with pop-up facts throughout, including behind-the-scenes stories and facts directly from the Jokers.
 The first episode of Impractical Jokers: Inside Jokes aired on July 14, 2016, following the mid-season British special.

 Impractical Jokers: After Party

 Impractical Jokers: After Party is an aftershow hosted by Joey Fatone, in which the Jokers and surprise guests go through a deep dive of challenges, special play-by-play punishment analysis from the latest episode, and bonus content from the latest episode or the whole show.
 The first episode of the series aired on August 3, 2017, after the episode "The Q-Pay" had aired.
 After Party is filmed at The Flagship Brewing Company bar in Staten Island.
 When the series came back on August 2, 2018, the series moved to The Mailroom Bar in Lower Manhattan.
+Due to there not being an episode since August 2022, the show is presumed cancelled.